Franche-Comté: Province of the Kingdom of France

-Franche-Comté was captured by France in 1668, but returned to Spain under the Treaty of Aix-la-Chapelle.
-It was conquered a second time in 1674, and finally was ceded to France in the Treaty of Nijmegen (1678).
-Enclaves such as Montbéliard remained outside French control.
+France officially annexed the region of Franche-Comté in 1678, but minor enclaves such as Montbéliard remained outside French control.

 The Franche-Comté was one of the last parts of France to have serfdom.
 In 1784, half of the population consisted of serfs, accounting for 400,000 out of the 1 million French serfs.
 Landowners took one-twelfth of the sale's price if a serf (mainmortable) wanted to sell up.
 Serfs were not forced to stay on the land, but the lord could claim droit de suite, whereby a peasant who died away from his holding left it to the lord, even if he had heirs.
 A runaway serf's land was forfeit after ten years.
 Louis XVI issued a decree banning these practices on 8 August 1779, but the Parlement of Besançon blocked this until 1787.

 After 1790

 The population of the region fell by a fifth from 1851 to 1946, reflecting low French natural growth and migration to more urbanized parts of the country.
 Most of the decline occurred in Haute-Saône and Jura, which remain among the country's more agriculture-dependent areas.